 We se pi-dns as a complement to web browser ad blockers.

 Most of us use some form of ad blocker in our web browser.
 These can only block ads that you receive while using the web browser to brows the web.
 What about windows telemetry?
 Smart home (IoT) device telemetry?
 Ads in smartphone apps?
 Ad blocking for your entire network?
 This is where pi-dns can help.
-By setting your router or your devices to use our dns servers, ads and telemetry will automatically be blocked!
+By setting your router or your devices to use our DNS servers, ads, malware, trackers, viruses and telemetry will automatically be blocked!

-If you would like a website to be unblocked, you can fill in our white-list request form here.
-If the request is approved by us, the submitted domain will automatically be added to our custom white list that can be found here.
+If you would like a website to be unblocked, you can fill in our white-list request form at https://pi-dns.com/whitelist-request/.
+If the request is approved, then the submitted domain will automatically be added to our custom white list.
 This list is automatically propagated to all our DNS servers.

 All our DNS servers use the following whitelists: